bcbridges/in_your_area/README.md

 ![Existing Webpage](./repo_assets/existing_webpage.PNG)

 ## Deployed Proof-of-Concept
-There is currently now deployed project yet.
-Estimated deployment is the week of 1/17/2022.
+Project is currently under development.
+The deployed environment can be found [here](https://bcbridges.github.io/in_your_area/).

 ## Additional Credits
 A majority of the starter ol code is credited to [Matthew Brown](https://github.com/mbrown3321?tab=overview&from=2022-01-01&to=2022-01-10) - checkout his openlayers repo [here](https://github.com/mbrown3321/openlayers-react-map).